syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/blazor.md

    {% endhighlight %}

-6. Inject ExportService in-to FetchData.razor using the following code.
+6. Inject ExportService into FetchData.razor using the following code.

    {% highlight c# tabtitle="C#" %}